vapoursynth/vapoursynth/doc/api/vapoursynth.h.rst

       typedef void (VS_CC \*VSSetError)(VSMap_ \*map, const char \*errorMessage)

       Adds an error message to a map.
 The map is cleared first.
+The error message is copied.

-      Never call from a filter's "getframe" function.
-See setFilterError_.
+      For errors encountered in a filter's "getframe" function, use setFilterError_.

-      *errorMessage*
-         Pass NULL to get a useless default error message.

 ----------